jeetdas/Party-Playlist/README.md

 3. Shared playlists can be joined by any number of users, who can add new videos and vote on the next song.

 ### To run application
-Run 'go run main.go' in src/ of the application directory
+Run 'go run main.go' in the application directory

 ## Implementation